 Do you know there are tiny microorganisms that live in your gut?
 You have trillions of them and they are called probiotics.
 Since they are living organisms, probiotics need food, and their food is called prebiotics.
 Are you with us so far?
 Probiotics are naturally present in fermented foods and research is suggesting there might be links between probiotics and fighting obesity, as well as protection from certain neurodegenerative diseases.

 Studies also show that probiotics can influence positive change in people suffering from diarrhoea, Irritable Bowel Syndrome, high cholesterol, and obesity.
-So having a healthy amount of probiotics is a good thing, and since ACV contains prebiotics (that’s probiotic food like we mentioned), it can help promote a healthy gut.
+So having a healthy amount of probiotics is a good thing.

 It’s very difficult to fully understand the role of bacteria in our body because they operate on such a microscopic level, but it is known that your gut bacteria play a crucial role in homeostasis (regulating our internal environment) and growth, nutrient absorption, and immune function, amongst others.